YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 .. js:function:: findResourceVersionByConvention()

     This method is called on each directory or file being walked and is used to decide if the path is a resource version.
-The return value can be a bit confusing, so read API docs carefully and feel free to post any questions that you have to the `Yahoo!
+The return value can be a bit confusing, so read the API documentation carefully and feel free to post any questions that you have to the `Yahoo!
 Mojito Forum <http://developer.yahoo.com/forum/Yahoo-Mojito/>`_.

-    Typically, you would hook into this method with the ``afterHostMethod()`` method to register your own resource version types.
+    Typically, you would hook into this method with the ``afterHostMethod`` method to register your own resource version types.
 This method should work together with your own version of the ``parseResourceVersion`` method.